Borne government: July 2022 reshuffle

 Following the failure to secure a majority in the June elections but also as a republican custom after parliamentary elections, Elisabeth Borne offered her resignation to President Macron on the 21 June, but he refused it and asked her government to remain in office.
 Thus, Macron broke with an old unwritten rule under which, after parliamentary elections, the Prime Minister formally resigns and is re-appointed by the President, with the task of forming a new government.

-On the 21 and 22 June, Macron held talks with the leaders of parties represented in parliament in an effort to secure a working majority either by forming a coalition government with an opposition party or by forming a national unity Government.
+On the 21 and 22 June, Macron held talks with the leaders of parties represented in Parliament in an effort to secure a working majority either by forming a coalition government with an opposition party or by forming a national unity government.
 The talks failed to produce any tangible result.
-On 22 June, Macron addressed the Nation, acknowledging there was no majority in the new Assembly and calling on the "spirit of responsibility" of all political parties.
+On 22 June, Macron addressed the nation, acknowledging there was no majority in the new Assembly and calling on the "spirit of responsibility" of all political parties.

 At the end of the month, Borne in turn held talks with parliamentary leaders from the opposition in order to find common ground and break the political deadlock in sight.
 The talks again failed.

-On 4 July, Borne officially formed a minority government and Macron reshuffled the Cabinet on her proposal: senior ministers personally defeated in June were replaced and several new junior ministers were appointed, but in general manner, there was no significant change from the cabinet appointed in May.
-The same day, the Government's spokesperson, Olivier Véran, announced that the Government would not seek a vote of confidence in the lower house as it is customary (but not obligatory).
+On 4 July, Borne officially formed a minority government and Macron reshuffled the government on her proposal: senior ministers personally defeated in June were replaced and several new junior ministers were appointed, but in general manner, there was no significant change from the government appointed in May.
+The same day, the Government's Spokesperson, Olivier Véran, announced that the government would not seek a vote of confidence in the lower house as it is customary (but not obligatory).
 This led to NUPES presenting a motion of no confidence.
-According to French MP Bastien Lachaud, the no-confidence motion was meant to "clarify things.
+According to MP Bastien Lachaud, the no-confidence motion was meant to "clarify things.
 It concerns the method of refusing to ask for confidence.
-Any member of Parliament who is aware today that this is a denial of democracy can vote for this motion″.
+Any member of Parliament who is aware today that this is a denial of democracy can vote for this motion".